6N: France hold out Ireland to end 10-year drought in Dublin - WHIZ News

 They corralled the deep-passing Irish, who struggled to get over the gainline.
 The one try France conceded was a solo opportunist score by hooker Ronan Kelleher.
 Goalkicks by Ross Byrne closed the gap to two points but Ireland never looked like bridging that over the last 16 minutes.
 The game finished when Ireland, after 16 phases, was turned over on halfway by Antoine Dupont.

-The drama was heightened by Ireland having a try disallowed and France flyhalf Matthieu Jalibert missing three of his five goalkicks.
+“Ten years we had not won here, the storyline is incredible,” Dupont said.
+“We appreciate the victories even more when they come with pain.
+We were waiting for this Irish fight.
+We were not disappointed.”

-Le Roux then was sin-binned for tripping Keith Earls, and his absence was exploited at the next lineout by Ireland.
-Robbie Henshaw, Burns and fullback Hugo Keenan set up wing James Lowe to crash over in the left corner.
-But the try was ruled out as France fullback Brice Dulin’s tackle was enough to knock Lowe’s foot into touch.
+The drama in Dublin was heightened by Ireland having a try disallowed and France flyhalf Matthieu Jalibert missing three of his five goalkicks.

-France, a man down, then showed marvellous maturity by playing the match in Ireland’s half.
+Le Roux then was sin-binned for tripping Keith Earls, and his absence at the next lineout was exploited by Ireland.
+Robbie Henshaw, Burns and fullback Hugo Keenan set up wing James Lowe to crash over.
+But the try was ruled out as France fullback Brice Dulin knocked Lowe’s foot into touch.

 Jalibert converted and added a penalty for 10-3 as Ireland’s possession dried up in the second quarter.